 If you’ve dedicated a significant portion of time into attending the gym, it clearly holds importance to you.
 Reflection time is a useful progress tool.
 How are you progressing?
 What’s holding you back from progress?
 How can you create a training environment that guarantees progress?
 How have you progressed since last year?
 All pertinent questions.

 As always, if I can assist you with anything, it would be my pleasure.
 Just click the contact me portion and I will get back to you ASAP.
 Perhaps I’ve missed a key player out of the funny gym characters line up?
-Do let me know and I’ll ensure they’re added in.
+Do let me know and I’ll ensure they’re added in. in the meantime, check out my article on how to get motivated to exercise on your own.

 Thanks for reading.
 Train hard and chat soon,